Drew Stanton

-Drew Emeric Stanton (born May 7, 1984) is a former American football quarterback who played 13 seasons in the National Football League (NFL).
-He was drafted by the Detroit Lions in the second round of the 2007 NFL Draft, after playing college football at Michigan State.
-Stanton was a journeyman quarterback who has been a member of the New York Jets, Indianapolis Colts, Arizona Cardinals, Cleveland Browns, and for a short stint the Tampa Bay Buccaneers, coming out of retirement.
+Drew Emeric Stanton (born May 7, 1984) is an American former professional football player who was a quarterback for 14 seasons in the National Football League (NFL).
+He was selected by the Detroit Lions in the second round of the 2007 NFL draft, after playing college football for the Michigan State Spartans.
+Stanton was a journeyman quarterback who was a member of the New York Jets, Indianapolis Colts, Arizona Cardinals, Cleveland Browns, and for a short stint the Tampa Bay Buccaneers, coming out of retirement.

-Early years
+Early life

 Stanton grew up in Okemos, Michigan, a large suburb of Lansing which borders the campus of Michigan State.
 His family moved to Lake Oswego, Oregon, a suburb south of Portland, where he played peewee-football and continued to play until his sophomore year at Lake Oswego High School.
 Eventually, the Stanton family moved to Farmington Hills, Michigan, northwest of Detroit, where he graduated from Harrison High School.

 Stanton was ranked as a four-star prospect coming out of high school by Rivals.com, and was also ranked the #6 Pro-Style Quarterback in the country.